akeneo/pim-docs/contributing/contributing.rst

 Translating
 -----------

-* Create an account and begin to translate on : http://crowdin.net/project/akeneo
+* Create an account and begin to translate on: http://crowdin.net/project/akeneo

 Contributing to the Documentation
 ---------------------------------